-The principal activity of the Company continued to be that of operating the property and undertaking known as the A55 trunk road across Anglesey, North Wales under the Design, Build, Finance, Operate contract with the Welsh Government.
+The principal activity of the company and group continued to be that of operating the property and undertaking known as the A55 trunk road across Anglesey, North Wales under the Design, Build, Finance, Operate contract with the Welsh Government.

-There have not been any significant changes in the Company's activities in the year under review.
+There have not been any significant changes in the Group's activities in the year under review.

-The Company is wholly owned by UK Highways A55 (Holdings) Limited whose ultimate parent company was John Laing Infrastructure Fund Limited.
-John Laing Infrastructure Fund Limited was taken over on 28 September 2018 by Jura Acquisition Limited, a newly formed Guernsey registered company, and a subsidiary of Jura Holdings Limited owned by a consortium jointly-led by a funds managed by Dalmore Capital Limited and Equitix Investment Management Limited.
+John Laing Infrastructure Fund Limited, which was the Company's ultimate parent company, was taken over on 28 September 2018 by Jura Acquisition Limited, a newly formed Guernsey registered company and a subsidiary of Jura Holdings Limited owned by a consortium jointly-led by funds managed by Dalmore Capital Limited and Equitix Investment Management Limited.
 The Directors now regard Jura Holdings Limited as the ultimate parent of the Company.
 On 12 October 2018, John Laing Infrastructure Fund Limited was renamed Jura Infrastructure Limited.